...Loading

 If you want to increase validity and ensure that the group chooses solutions that are best for the company, you should use clear criteria to evaluate and select the ideas.
 Criteria that systematically assess the value and feasibility of the ideas.
 This neutralizes the disadvantages of voting and provides a robust and effective method for choosing between many different proposals.
 At the same time, you gain a high level of confidence that the group is identifying the most valuable ideas.
 Finally, it becomes clear to everyone why those specific ideas were chosen.

-Criteria-based prioritization is an integral part of the Benelizer® Ideation Workshop, and you can also learn more about the method in one of our master classes.
+Criteria-based prioritization is an integral part of the Benelizer® Innovation Workshop, and you can also learn more about the method in one of our master classes.

 Our customers